Christian support of Donald Trump: Characteristics

+The Trump Prophecy is a 2018 Christian drama film that tells the Mark Taylor, a retired firefighter from Orlando, Florida living with PTSD who claims to have received a divine message that Donald Trump would become president of the United States in April 2011 after his wife prays for him.

+Don Colossus is a 22-foot golden statue of Donald Trump, unveiled at the Trump National Doral Miami.
+Evangelicals leaders gathered to pray in front of the statue, which critics compared to The Golden Calf from Exodus.

 Polling

 According to 2016 election exit polls, 26% of voters self-identified as white evangelical Christians, of whom more than three-fourths in 2017 approved of Trump's performance, most of them approving "very strongly" as reported by a Pew Research Center study.
-In contrast, approximately two-thirds of non-white evangelicals supported Hillary Clinton in 2016, with 90% of black Protestants also voting for her even though their theological views are similar to evangelicals.
+In contrast, approximately two-thirds of non-white evangelicals supported Hillary Clinton in 2016, with 90% of Black Protestants also voting for her, even though their theological views are similar to those of evangelicals.
 According to Yale researcher Philip Gorski, "the question is not so much why evangelicals voted for Trump then—many did not—but why so many white evangelicals did."
 Gorski's answer was simply "because they are also white Christian nationalists and Trumpism is inter alia a reactionary version of white Christian nationalism."

+A Public Religion Research Institute (PRRI) post‑2024 election survey of about 5,700 U.S. adults found that 25% of all voters agreed with the statement “God ordained Donald Trump to be the winner of the 2024 presidential election.”
+Among white evangelical Protestants, that figure was 60%, and among Hispanic Protestants it was 45%.

+A Pew Research Center survey of roughly 6,000–8,900 adults found that about 32% of Americans said Trump's election must be part of God's plan, though only around 4–5% said God chose him because of his policies.
+Among white evangelicals, that share rose to about 60–63% saying his election was part of God's plan, even if not necessarily his policies.